UAV-Assisted Resilience in 6G and Beyond Network Energy Saving: A Multi-Agent DRL Approach: Conclusion

 \section{Conclusion}

-This paper presents a UAV-assisted approach to green, resilient wireless networks using a MADDPG framework with CTDE.
-The method jointly optimizes UAV trajectories, transmit power, and user-UAV association under a sleeping-cell strategy to maximize user coverage while minimizing UAV energy; in simulations it outperforms conventional baselines, achieving the highest coverage and reducing total energy consumption by 24\% versus an All-Cell-ON configuration.
-Future work includes lightweight policy distillation and transfer learning to speed convergence; integrating adaptive rate control, user prioritization, and dynamic bandwidth allocation to better satisfy per-user QoS; and jointly optimizing the GBS sleep schedule with UAV trajectories and transmit power.
-Overall, integrating MADRL with UAV-assisted architectures is a promising path toward sustainable, autonomous, and resilient 6G-era networks.
+This paper presents a UAV-assisted resilience framework for 6G energy-saving networks using a CTDE-based MADDPG approach.
+The proposed method enables UAVs to autonomously adapt their trajectories, transmit power, and user association to dynamically compensate for coverage holes induced by traffic-aware GBS sleeping strategies.
+Simulation results demonstrate that our framework achieves a superior trade-off between resilience and sustainability, attaining user coverage rates comparable to an aggressive QoS-Aware Greedy baseline while consuming drastically less energy, saving approximately 24\% compared to the conventional All-Cell-ON configuration.
+These findings highlight that while heuristic greedy strategies can effectively restore coverage, they are energetically unsustainable for UAV-assisted networks due to excessive propulsion costs.
+Future work includes lightweight policy distillation to speed convergence, integrating dynamic bandwidth allocation to better satisfy per-user QoS, and jointly optimizing GBS sleep schedules.
+Overall, this study confirms that integrating MADRL with UAV architectures is a key enabler for autonomous, green, and resilient 6G systems.